tttiw/tttiw.github.io/blogs/wcalc-readme.md

 ## 📸 Example Workflow

 1. Drag a photo into the window
-2. It appears in the **Loaded Files** section
-3. Open **Code Templates** and pick "Apply Gaussian Blur"
+2. Open **Code Templates** and pick "Apply Gaussian Blur"
-4. Copy and paste the template into the editor
+3. Copy and paste the template into the editor
-5. Press **Execute**
+4. Press **Execute**
-6. The terminal asks for file names
+5. wCalc asks for file names
-7. Your processed photo appears in your **Downloads** folder 🎉
+6. The processed photo appears in your **Downloads** folder 🎉
-8. Happily exit wCalc without saving anything
+7. Happily exit wCalc

 ---